Jessica L. Toelstedt

-Ms. Toelstedt’s reputation for high ethical standards and professional ability among her fellow attorneys has earned her the highest peer rating, AV Preeminent, from Martindale-Hubbell, which has also named her a “Client Champion” for 2017, 2018 and 2019.
-Ms. Toelstedt was voted a New York Family Law Rising Star by her peers from 2014 through 2016 and as a New York Family Law Super Lawyer by her peers in 2017-2019.
-She also serves as a Mediator on the New York County Supreme Court’s Roster of Matrimonial Mediators.
+Ms. Toelstedt’s reputation for high ethical standards and professional ability among her fellow attorneys has earned her the highest peer rating, AV Preeminent, from Martindale-Hubbell, which has also named her a “Client Champion” from 2017-2021.
+Ms. Toelstedt was voted a New York Family Law Rising Star by her peers from 2014 through 2016 and as a New York Family Law Super Lawyer by her peers from 2017-2020.
+Ms. Toelstedt also serves as a Mediator on the New York County Supreme Court’s Roster of Matrimonial Mediators and is a member of the Board of Directors for the Family and Divorce Mediation Council of Greater New York.
 Ms. Toelstedt resides on Long Island with her husband and two children.

 Areas of practice

 - SuperLawyers, 2017-2019

 - Founding Member, American Academy for Certified Financial Litigators